-Are you looking for the best helicopter games out there?
-Well, if you do, then you’re at the right place.
-Unlike fixed wing aircraft (planes), helicopters are powered by the rotors, which allows them to take off and land vertically.
-Other unique attributes such as hovering and lateral flying makes helicopters much more useful in urban and remote areas than an aircraft.
+If you’re looking for the best helicopter games/simulation out there, then you’ve arrived at the right place.
+Unlike airplanes (fixed-wing aircraft), helicopters are powered by rotors, which allows them to take off and land vertically.
+Other attributes such as hovering and lateral flying make them suitable for use in urban as well as remote areas.

-Before we start with the list, we should discuss about the nature of the game first.
-There are basically 2 types of helicopter simulator available in the market; military and civilian or commercial.
-While military simulations are more restricted in nature, many fans find them entertaining due to their mission styles and orientation.
+While military helicopter simulations are more restricted in nature, many fans find them entertaining due to their mission styles and orientation.

 12. Thunder Blade

 Platform: Atari ST, Arcade, Commodore 64

 There is a popular saying, ‘old is gold.’
 And don’t we all agree with it?
 It’s been more than three decades since the first release of combat flight simulator, Thunder Blade, but it remains somewhat relevant.

 In Thunder Blade, the player controls an armed helicopter with a single mission to destroy enemy buildings and military vehicles.
 All levels are played either in top-down or third-person view.
 You can play it online.